Country Representative, Indonesia

 Tel: +62 (21) 7278-8424

 Expertise: Governance and politics in Indonesia; civil society strengthening; elections and political participation; public policy research and analysis; religious freedom

 Sandra Hamid is The Asia Foundation's country representative to Indonesia.
 Formerly she served as the senior director for programs in the Jakarta office from 2008-11, and has also held positions as the Aceh programs director (2004-08) and elections program manager (2003-04).
 A cultural anthropologist and development specialist with strong interests in political participation and civil society, Sandra has twenty years experience as a journalist, researcher, and development professional, nine of those years with The Asia Foundation.

-Education: Ph.D. in anthropology at the University of Illinois at Urbana-Champaign.
+Education: Doctor of philosophy degree in Anthropology at the University of Illinois at Urbana-Champaign.